With the Swiss Museum Pass, enjoy free access for one year to over 500 Swiss museums

 Competition

-Are you in a museum right now?
+Are you at the museum right now?
 Perfect!
-Turn your visit into a prize: show us your personal highlight and be in with a chance of winning prizes worth a total of CHF 20,000.
+Make your visit a win: show us your personal highlight and get the chance to win prizes worth a total of CHF 20,000.

 Step 1